-I am frequently asked about nonsurgical rhinoplasty since it has been popularized in the news and on social media.
+I am frequently asked about nonsurgical rhinoplasty using injectables at my Orlando practice since it has been popularized in the news and on social media.
 The procedure is entirely different than cosmetic surgical rhinoplasty, which is a surgical procedure for correcting and reconstructing the nose.

-A nonsurgical rhinoplasty is a minimally invasive procedure that involves injecting fillers into the nose to alter its shape, the nostrils, or bridge height.
+Non-surgical rhinoplasty is a minimally invasive procedure that involves injecting dermal fillers such as Restylane® Lyft into the nose to alter its shape, the nostrils, or bridge height.
 Patients seeking nonsurgical rhinoplasty typically have a straight nose with a small hump on the profile view.
 Correction for this involves placing a small amount of filler above the hump to smooth out the profile, giving the nose an enlarged look.
 However, it conceals the hump.

 Nonsurgical rhinoplasty is also implemented to correct a small depression in the nose following surgical rhinoplasty that can be more easily treated with filler.
 This is a rare occurrence in my practice, however.